 Finance Standard 5: The School is current on all financial obligations, including, but not limited to: pension payments, payroll taxes, insurance coverage and loan payments.
+The school reports late payments in the monthly financial reports.
 Data Source: Monthly check registers, cash flow projections, board meeting agendas and minutes.
+Scale: